-Strategy 1 Details Formative Reviews

-Strategy 1: All grade level teams will meet weekly to plan instruction, using 4 critical questions of a PLC.
-Formative

-Strategy's Expected Result/Impact: Collaborative team meeting notes will address student learning needs.
-Improved STAAR Performance.
-Nov Feb June
+Strategy 1 Details For Formative Reviews Strategy 1: All grade level teams will meet weekly to plan instruction, using 4 critical questions of a PLC.
+Formative Strategy's Expected Result/Impact: Collaborative team meeting notes will address student learning needs.
+Nov Feb June Improved STAAR Performance.
 MAP Performance Growth for all students.

-Staff Responsible for Monitoring: Campus Administrators Campus Instructional Specialists 45% 85% 100%

-Title I Schoolwide Elements: 2.4, 2.5, 2.6
+7004 Staff Responsible for Monitoring: Campus Administrators 70% 100% Schoolwide and Targeted Assistance Title I Elements: 2.4, 2.5, 2.6

-Problem Statements: Student Learning 2

-Strategy 2 Details For mative Revi iews Strategy 2: Improve our system of Response to Intervention (RTI) by additional direct and indirect support from academic specialists and Formative adult temp.
-Teachers will identify foundational skill gaps in mathematics and set individual student goals through the RTI process using the Nov Feb June Edugence system.
+Strategy 2 Details For mative Revi iews Strategy 2: Improve our system of Response to Intervention (RTI) by additional direct and indirect support from academic specialists and Formative Teachers will identify foundational skill gaps in mathematics and set individual student goals through the RTI process using the Edugence system.
 Master schedule reflects intervention and extension.
-45% 70% 100% Strategy's Expected Result/Impact: Students who have foundational skill gaps will be identified to grade level by meeting or exceeding expected growth in STAAR, MAP and/or TELPAS.
+Strategy's Expected Result/Impact: Students who have foundational skill gaps will be identified to grade level by meeting or exceeding expected growth in STAAR, MAP and/or TELPAS.
 Progress monitoring will be updated in Edugence on a monthly basis for all Tier 2 and Tier 3 students with academic or behavioral goals.
 Decisions based on student progress will discern whether student no longer needs intervention, will continue with the same/new goal, or needs a more foundational intervention goal.
-Intervention and Extension groups will change based on current data STAAR Performance increase MAP Performance growth Staff Responsible for Monitoring: Campus Administrators Campus Instructional Specialists Title I Schoolwide Elements: 2.4, 2.5, 2.6 Problem Statements: Student Learning 2 Strategy 3 Details For mative Revi iews Strategy 3: All grade level collaborative team will set and monitor SMART goals to increase student achievement in mathematics.
-Formative Strategy's Expected Result/Impact: Teams will use effective collaborative team processes Nov Feb June Students will meet or exceed one year of academic growth .
-STAAR performance increase at Meets or Masters levels.
-MAP performance growth 40% 40% 70% Staff Responsible for Monitoring: Campus Administrators Campus Instructional Specialists Problem Statements: School Processes & Programs 1
+Intervention and Extension groups will change based on current data STAAR Performance increase MAP Performance growth Staff Responsible for Monitoring: Campus Instructional Specialists Nov Feb 45% June 90% Schoolwide and Targeted Assistance Title I Elements: 2.4, 2.5, 2.6 Strategy 3 Details For mative Revi iews Strategy 3: All grade level collaborative team will set and monitor SMART goals to increase student achievement in mathematics.
+Formative Strategy's Expected Result/Impact: Teams will use effective collaborative team processes Students will meet or exceed one year of academic growth.
+Nov Feb June STAAR performance increase at Meets or Masters levels.
+MAP performance growth Staff Responsible for Monitoring: Grade level team leaders 0% 0%